felipemarinho97/dev-spaces/VSCODE.md

 ## VSCode Configuration

-Once you have your SSH config entry ready, you can proceed to configure VSCode to connect to your DevSpace project.
-To do so, open the command palette (Ctrl+Shift+P) and search for the `Remote-SSH: Connect to Host...` command.
+Once you have your SSH config entry ready (with the IdentityFile path filled), you can proceed to configure VSCode to connect to your DevSpace project.
+To do so, inside VSCode open the command palette (Ctrl+Shift+P) and search for the `Remote-SSH: Connect to Host...` command.
 Select the SSH config entry for your DevSpace project and wait for VSCode to connect to your DevSpace project.

 It's also possible to connect to your DevSpace from the command line using the `code` command.
 To do so, run the following command: